 Commenting as a guest user

-Comments made by a guest user will appear in the same location as a user that is part of a subscribed account.
-Howver the comment will appear made by 'Guest user' but the users comment will appear like this:
+Comments made by a guest user will appear in the same location as a full user that is part of a subscribed account.
+However, the comment will appear as made by 'Guest user' andt will appear like this:

 Guest users can also subscribe to a conversation, this will send them notifications to their registered email address whenever someone replies to that conversation.
 But they cannot be *@ mentioned or @ mention other users, or be assigned to an item.